ryanpattillo/julia-set-generator/README.md

 ## Running the scripts

 First, run `JuliaInputs.py`.
-This creates the file `input.julia` which contains all of the constants that are read into `Julia.py`.
+This creates the file `input.json` which contains all of the constants that are read into `Julia.py`.
 You can now run `Julia.py`, which imports `JuliaTools.py` as a module.
-The sequence of Julia fractals will be written to `/images`.
+The sequence of Julia fractals will be written to `images/`.

 ## Output